Ankit3798/StartingHtml/README.md

 # StartingHtml
-this is a login page using html and css
+this is a simple login page using html and css